IsaacEf/RetroLog/README.md

 To start the webserver navigate to the `RetroLog/backend/` folder in a terminal and run

 `$ go run main.go`

+## Backend API

+Our backend implements a REST API which has been documented [here](https://github.com/IsaacEf/RetroLog/blob/main/docs/backend-api.md)

 ## Website